nuagenetworks/nuage-metroae/CONTRIBUTING.md

 - Your personal branch or fork must be updated (merged) from the latest dev branch prior to initiating the PR.
 - The repo owner will review your PR prior to merge into the dev branch.
 - Comments from the repo owner and other contributors must be answered prior to merge to dev.
-- All contributions must be tested on Debian- and RedHat-family hypervisors.
+- All contributions must be tested on appropriate target servers, e.g. KVM or ESX.

 ##User input

-All variables that can be modified by a user must be included in the build.yml playbook process.
-As much as possible, we require that all user-modifyable variables be included in the `vars` section of `build.yml`.
+All variables that can be modified by a user must be included in one of the variable files: `build_vars.yml`, `upgrade_vars.yml`, and `user_vars.yml`.
+The variable specifications must include comments that explain the variable's purpose and acceptable vallues.
 Variables that are almost never modified may be included in standard Ansible variable locations.

 ##Playbook Design